-The day use area is located on the east side of Yaak River Campground.
+The group day use area is located on the east side (Loop A) of Yaak River Campground.
 Both facilities are in a heavily wooded part of the forest, with the Yaak and Kootenai Rivers running nearby.
 Tall grasses, shrubs and young pines cover the ground and mature evergreens offer shade overhead.

 The facility is situated at an elevation of about 1,900 feet, close to the Montana-Idaho border in northwestern Montana.
 A variety of wildlife makes its home in the area.

-Yaak River Day Use Area is located along the David Thompson Historic Route, which is listed as one of the Top 10 Scenic Drives in the Northern Rocky Mountains.
+Yaak River Campground is located along the David Thompson Historic Route, which is listed as one of the Top 10 Scenic Drives in the Northern Rocky Mountains.

-Ross Creek Giant Cedars, a 100-acre grove of majestic cedar trees, is about 23 miles south of the day use area and campground.
+Ross Creek Giant Cedars, a 100-acre grove of majestic cedar trees, is about 23 miles south of the campground.

 The Yaak and Kootenai Rivers provide ample opportunity for visitors to enjoy fishing, rafting and canoeing, among other activities.
 Boats can be launched at a primitive boat ramp near the campground.
 Anglers can expect a catch of mostly whitefish and a variety of trout.